ml-jku/hyper-dti/README.md

 and PCM approaches have recently been improved by machine learning and deep neural networks, that allow the development of drug-target interaction prediction models from measurement data.
 However, deep neural networks typically require large amounts of training data and cannot robustly adapt to new tasks, such as predicting interaction for unseen protein targets at inference time.
 In this work, we propose to use HyperNetworks (Schmidhuber, et al., 1992; Ha, et al., 2017) to efficiently transfer information between tasks during inference and thus to accurately predict drug-target interactions on unseen protein targets.
-Our HyperPCM model demonstrates state-of-the-art performance compared to previous methods on multiple well-known benchmarks, including Davis, DUD-E, and a ChEMBL derived dataset, particularly excelling in zero-shot inference involving unseen protein targets.
+Our HyperPCM model demonstrates state-of-the-art performance compared to previous methods on multiple well-known benchmarks, including Davis, DUD-E, and a ChEMBL-derived dataset, particularly excelling in zero-shot inference involving unseen protein targets.

+Read the full paper in [Journal of Chemical Information and Modeling](https://pubs.acs.org/doi/10.1021/acs.jcim.3c01417).
-Workshop papers available on OpenReview from [NeurIPS 2022 AI4Science](https://openreview.net/forum?id=dIX34JWnIAL) and [ELLIS ML4Molecules 2022](https://openreview.net/forum?id=MrUwwGKRhOM).
+Workshop versions are also available on OpenReview from [NeurIPS 2022 AI4Science](https://openreview.net/forum?id=dIX34JWnIAL) and [ELLIS ML4Molecules 2022](https://openreview.net/forum?id=MrUwwGKRhOM).

 ![plot](figures/hyper-dti.png)